TannerMeeves/CTF-Write-Ups/BYU-CTF-2021/Wiki-Game.md

 ![Wikipedia Links](WikipediaLinks.png)

 > Note: Not all of these numbers are accurate.
-This was as far as I got.
+This was as far as I got on my first attempt.

 The second involves the utilization of a python script.
 User Mohamed2del wrote a [script](https://github.com/Mohamed2del/Getting_into_Philosohpy) that performs the algorithm of clicking on the first link recursively of each page until arriving at the Philosophy page.
-This code needs to be updated to be python3 compatible, but then can then be used to quickly gather the same numbers achieved using the first method.
+This code needs to be updated to be python3 compatible, but can then be used to quickly gather the same numbers achieved using the first method.

 ## Understanding the Number Cipher